Dunlop suburb profile

 Dunlop property market performance

-Sales activity has been moderate, with 32 houses and just 1 unit sold in the past three months.
-Houses are selling faster than units, with a median time on market of 49 days compared to 66 days for units, suggesting a stronger demand for houses.
+Sales activity has been moderate, with 21 houses and just 2 units sold in the past three months.
+Houses are selling relatively quickly, with a median of 41 days on the market, whereas units are taking longer, with a median of 66 days, suggesting a slower pace in the unit market.

 The rental market in Dunlop has seen a significant change for units, with a 36.5% increase in rent over the last 12 months, while house rents have remained stable.
-The average rent for houses is $650, and for units, it is $430, reflecting a shift in rental demand.
+This indicates a growing demand for rental units in the area.

 Dunlop demographics